 We maintain a natural gas hedge program, which assists our participating members in managing potential fluctuations in our power rates to them due to changes in the market price of natural gas.
 Currently, approximately 18 of our members have elected to participate in our natural gas hedging program.
-This program layers in fixed prices for a portion of our forecasted natural gas requirements over a rolling time horizon of up to five years.
+This program layers in fixed prices for a portion of our forecasted natural gas requirements over a rolling time horizon of up to five and a half years.
 Natural gas swap arrangements are used for hedging under this program.
 Under our swap agreements, we pay the counterparty a fixed price for specified natural gas quantities and receive a payment for such quantities based on a market price index.
 These payment obligations are netted, such that if the market price index is lower than the fixed price, we will make a net payment, and if the market price index is higher than the fixed price, we will receive a net payment.
-The fair value of the swaps at December 31, 2016 was approximately \$15.1 million which represents the net amount we would have received if the swaps had been terminated as of that date.
-As of December 31, 2016, approximately 30% of our 2017 total system forecasted natural gas requirements were hedged under swap arrangements.
-A hypothetical 10% decline in the market price of natural gas would have resulted in a decrease of approximately \$21.5 million to the fair value of our natural gas swap agreements.
+The fair value of the swaps at December 31, 2017 was a net liability of approximately \$6.3 million which represents the net amount we would have paid if the swaps had been terminated as of that date.
+As of December 31, 2017, approximately 35% of our 2018 total system forecasted natural gas requirements were hedged under swap arrangements.
+A hypothetical 10% decline in the market price of natural gas would have resulted in a decrease of approximately \$23.2 million to the fair value of our natural gas swap agreements.
 Additional members may elect to participate in our natural gas hedging program, and participating members may choose to discontinue their participation in this program at any time.